anachary/ticket-crm/crm-backend/README.md

 # CRM Backend APi
 This is  backned of ticket crm  system with MERN Stacke

-# HOW TO RUN the node serve
+# HOW TO RUN the node server
 git clone
 cd crm-backend
 npm i (if depency are not install for first time)